nfrisby/frags/docs/README.md

 TODO what the plugin could do without normalization (eg simplify equivalences)

-TODO what the plugin can only do with normalization (eg diverging from repeated fundeps)
+TODO what the plugin can only do with normalization (eg avoid diverging from repeated fundeps)

 TODO what the plugin cannot do even with normalization (eg simplify inferred types)